 The brokers we work with are whole of market and offer completely unbiased advice, ensuring that you get the absolute best deal available.

 Updated 26th May 2021.

 Will my partners bad credit affect a joint mortgage application?

-If you’re looking to apply for a new mortgage with a partner with bad credit, you will have the option to apply individually (as a single applicant) or as a couple (joint applicants).
+If you are looking to apply for a new mortgage with a partner with bad credit, you will have the option to apply individually (as a single applicant) or as a couple (joint applicants).
 Why, then, would you want to leave your spouse off the application form?
-Annoyingly for some, lenders usually won’t average out your two credit scores (or rely on the highest) when figuring out your creditworthiness as a team – they pay the most attention to the lowest credit score.
-If your credit rating is pristine but your spouse’s is at rock bottom, it’s highly likely that a joint mortgage application will be denied.
+Annoyingly for some, lenders usually will not average out your two credit scores (or rely on the highest) when figuring out your creditworthiness as a team – they pay the most attention to the lowest credit score.
+If your credit rating is pristine but your spouse’s is at rock bottom, it is highly likely that a joint mortgage application will be denied.

-Lenders also study your debt-to-income ratio (DTI), which contrasts the total amount you owe each month with your earnings, in order to determine your eligibility.
-If your partner has a considerable amount of debt compared to their income and the mortgage is a joint application, then there’s a strong chance it will be denied.
-Even if your joint mortgage application is approved, your partner’s weak credit score or high DTI could leave you with a heftier interest rate payment than if you’d applied as an individual.
+Lenders also study your debt-to-income ratio (DTI), which contrasts the total amount you owe each month with your earnings, to determine your eligibility.
+If your partner has a considerable amount of debt compared to their income and the mortgage is a joint application, then there is a strong chance it will be denied.
+Even if your joint mortgage application is approved, your partner’s weak credit score or high DTI could leave you with a heftier interest rate payment than if you had applied as an individual.